GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 • **Weapon Competency**.
 Select a weapon type.
 You gain a +1 bonus to all attacks made with the selected weapon type.
 You may select this multiple times, choosing a new weapon type each time.

+• **Wiz**.
+The time required to learn a new spell for you is halved. this is cumulative with other features.